ZEN-universe/ZEN-garden/docs/files/tutorial/05_time_series_aggregation.rst

 Additionally, you can exclude parameters for specific elements from the clustering process.
 This is useful if you have time series that should not influence the clustering process.
-This could, for example, a helper time series to artificially decrease the capacity factor of a technology.
+This could, for example, be a helper time series to artificially decrease the capacity factor of a technology.
 To exclude parameters from the TSA, create a csv file named ``exclude_parameter_from_TSA.csv`` in the ``energy_system`` folder.
 In this